wadholm/microblog/ansible/README.md

 #### Ansible vault

-AVOID using Ansible-vault as we haven't found a way to use it on CircleCI!
-However if you want to use it, here you can read how.

-We can use ansible-vault to encrypt files that contain sensitive information.
-Things we want to push to GitHub but not want them visible.
+We can use [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) to encrypt files that contain sensitive information.
+Things that we want to push to GitHub while not having them visible, such as passwords.

 Create a file with the following content, put it outside of the repo folder.
 Replace `<password>` with a password.